 We want to see you succeed, and assist you in achieving the marks that you not only need, but are capable of.

 What do I do if I don’t qualify to write a supplementary exam?

 If you don’t meet the criteria for a supplementary exam (listed above), you have the following options:

-- Re-enrol for the NSC at a school without delay, if you are younger than 21 years old, or as a part-time candidate at a Public Adult Education Centre, if you are older than 21
+- Re-enroll for the NSC at a school without delay, if you are younger than 21 years old.
+Enroll as a part-time candidate at a Public Adult Education Centre, if you are older than 21

 - Register for the Senior Certificate (SC) examination which is a school leaving qualification for adults and out-of school learners